paulhedlund/2018GISLIS/Exercises/widget1.md

     ![](img/ex1/widg1_pc1.png)

 3)	Make sure you a have a preferred text editor installed on your machine.
 There are many to choose from.
-If you are unsure which to use start out use [NotePad ++](https://notepad-plus-plus.org/) for Windows, or [Atom](https://atom.io/) for Mac.
+If you are unsure which to use start out use [NotePad ++](https://notepad-plus-plus.org/) for Windows.

 4)	The folder structure should look like this.
 Let’s open up the **Widget.js** file.